 But experts and church leaders in Zhejiang, the only province where the incidents are happening, believe there is a campaign to repress Christianity, which has grown so rapidly as to alarm the atheist Communist government.

 It comes at a time when Beijing has been tightening ideological controls, placing more restrictions on journalists, rights lawyers — many of whom are Christians — and political activists since President Xi Jinping took office in early 2013.

 The incidents speak to the power of symbols, and the emotions they evoke.

 "The cross is the glory of us Christians," said Cai Tingxu, who left his cosmetics shop in Shanghai to protect his hometown church in rural Zhejiang after hearing authorities warned they would tear down the cross.
 "Jesus was nailed to the cross for us.
 My heart ached to learn that the government wants to remove the cross."

 Estimates on the numbers of Christians in China vary widely because the government does not count religious affiliation.
 Official 2010 figures put them at 23 million.
 These are registered members of the state-sanctioned churches, which are closely monitored by the government.

 But China also has vast numbers of underground believers who meet in secret.
 The Pew Research Center estimated there were 58 million Protestants in China in 2011, along with 9 million Catholics in the year before.
-Other experts say there could be more than 100 million in all.
+Other experts say there could be more than 100 million.

-These estimates are up from the widely accepted figure of 1 million Christians in 1950, and the total may even rival the size of the 85 million-member Communist Party.
+These estimates are up from the widely accepted figure of 1 million Christians in 1950, and may even rival the size of the 85 million-member Communist Party.

 The church's dramatic growth — and Christians' loyalty to God above all else — has alarmed authorities, said Yang Fenggang, a Purdue University sociologist and leading expert on religious matters in China.